Heat Up Your Lab with This Cool Activity

 To get a baseline for your students, you may want to have them compare the cooling effect of water.
 This will mimic the cooling of perspiration, and spare you from dealing with sweaty students!

-To get started, connect a Stainless Steel Temperature Probe (and an AirLink 2, if needed) to SPARKvue and create a graph of Temperature vs. Time.
-Before you start a data run, insert the Temperature Probe into a beaker of water and let it equilibrate.
-Next, remove the Temperature Probe, rest it on a flat surface, and start recording data.
+To get started, connect a Wireless Temperature Sensor to SPARKvue and create a graph of Temperature vs. Time.
+Before you start a data run, insert the Temperature Sensor into a beaker of water and let it equilibrate.
+Next, remove the Temperature Sensor, rest it on a flat surface, and start recording data.

 From the graph you can see that 2.020C was the maximum amount of cooling that took place at the 83-second point.
 From there the temperature started gradually increasing.
 Of course, your students’ values will vary depending on the starting temperature of the water used for this experiment.

 Next, collect some data to see how the cooling towel measures up.
-Wet the towel, squeeze out any excess water, wrap the temperature probe, and start recording.
+Wet the towel, squeeze out any excess water, wrap the temperature sensor, and start recording.

 The temperature decreased 6.770C after 10 minutes, and it was still continuing to fall.
 That’s both impressive and pretty cool.